angry-bender/angry-bender.github.io/_posts/2020-06-16-Reverse_Engineering_Cypto_Keys_WIP_NOTES.md

 /*
 Author: Samuel Freeman
 Date: 16/06/20
-Purpose: To decompile and show a simple prog
+Purpose: To recompile and show a simple prog
 */

 #include <stdio.h>